-The Frankfurt School of Finance & Management is teeming with people.
-Students, professors and visitors from Frankfurt’s business community mix in the publicly accessible inner streetscape ─ The Street of Knowledge.
-The street is a tribute to Die Zeil, Frankfurt grand old shopping street and simultaneously a symbol of the fusion between the city’s life and the school’s life.
-This is an educational institution, bringing focus to ambitious learning, research and consulting with a joint basis in human interaction and knowledge sharing.
+Frankfurt School of Finance & Management is buzzing with activity.
+Students, professors, and representatives from Frankfurt’s business community all meet in the publicly accessible inner streetscape ─ The Street of Knowledge.
+The street is a tribute to Die Zeil, Frankfurt’s grand old shopping street, and a symbol of the fusion between the city and school life.
+This is an educational institution with a focus on ambitious learning, research, and counseling, achieved by means of human interaction and knowledge sharing.

-The design of the school reinvents the traditional hierarchical structure of learning.
-A mix of 61 spaces for teamwork and informal encounters, 38 seminar rooms, 11 intimate lecture rooms shaped like an amphitheater and 1 auditorium space highlights the ambition to encourage learning outside the classrooms.
+As a manifestation of the ambition to encourage learning outside the classrooms, the school comprises a rich variety of spaces, covering 61 spaces for teamwork and informal encounters, 38 seminar rooms, 11 intimate lecture rooms shaped like amphitheaters, and 1 auditorium.

-Henning Larsen is continuously engaged in creating higher learning facilities around the world, all with a strong focus on the interaction between people and the use of natural daylight.
+Henning Larsen designs educational institutions world-wide, all with a strong focus on human interaction and natural daylight.

-In a report from 2013 World Green Building Council states that students achieve 5-14 % higher test scores and learn 20-26 % faster when placed in rooms lit by natural daylight.
+A report by World Green Building Council from 2013 concludes that students achieve 5-14 % higher test scores and learn 20-26 % faster when taught in rooms lit by natural daylight.

-In The Frankfurt School of Finance & Management a spectacular skylight and the offset location of the five towers create an optimal flow of natural daylight inside the building.
+In Frankfurt School of Finance & Management, a spectacular skylight, combined with a displaced positioning of the five towers, creates an optimal flow of natural daylight inside the building.

-“As architects we know that light is one of the most important factors for learning.
-It helps improving our focus and performance.
-My hope and ambition is that the varied daylight-filled spaces we have created for Frankfurt School of Finance & Management will contribute to the important task of educating students that will excel within their field and give something back to the city of Frankfurt,” says Partner and Design Principal at Henning Larsen, Louis Becker.
+“As architects, we know that light is one of the most important factors in learning.
+It helps improve our focus and performance.
+My hope and ambition is that the varied, daylight-filled spaces in Frankfurt School of Finance & Management will highly contribute to the vital task of educating a future workforce who will excel within each their specialist field and give something back to the city of Frankfurt,” says Louis Becker, Partner and Design Principal at Henning Larsen.